Knowing SEO is great.

 Finally, sprinkle those keywords into your product and category page copy (and in your title and description tags):

-As soon as you’ve added long tail copy to your product and category pages, move onto the next SEO copywriting secret on the list.
+As soon as you’ve added long tail copy to your product and category pages, move onto the next tip on the list.

 If you want more traffic from long tail keywords, the solution is simple: